almondshawarma/LSTAR-MPOD-control/README.md

 from a much smaller set of physics parameters (quadrupole strength, hexapole strength, octupole strength, etc.) then pushed out over the network connection to the correct crate channel, with the correct sign, without exceeding either the instrument's spec limits or the hardware's absolute ceiling.
+While LSTAR's most impressive capabilities comefromits two 62.5° dipole magnets, the electrostatic elements are vital for shaping and focusing the beam.

 ```
    physics intent              electrode voltages           network writes